Trial of Patrick Eugene Prendergast: Politicians

 Ninety-nine out of every hundred expected that verdict.
-I am not in the least suprised at the finding of the jury.
-I have followed the case in the papers very closley, and I am convinced that there were no grounds for clemency.
+I am not in the least surprised at the finding of the jury.
+I have followed the case in the papers very closely, and I am convinced that there were no grounds for clemency.
 The defense certainly made no case of insanity, and my convictions would have to be very materially changed if I were to say anything against the verdict.